Eight tips for reducing screen fatigue while working from home

 We should be wary of burning out while relying on screens for almost everything, from meetings to virtual pub trips

-The ongoing COVID-19 coronavirus crisis has changed our work and personal lives radically, with one indirect consequence being a much greater reliance on using screens.
+The ongoing COVID-19 pandemic has changed our work and personal lives with one indirect consequence being a much greater reliance on using screens.

 Gone are the days when we could break away from our computers with post-work pub trips, theatre visits, or meals out.
 Work events and conferences, too, once provided a much-needed respite from staring at displays all day, while meetings could be conducted device-free and in-person.
-Due to ongoing lockdown measures to combat the COVID-19 pandemic, however, we’ve come to rely on screens more than ever; not just for work, but to keep our social lives going, too.
+Due to ongoing lockdown measures, however, we’ve come to rely on screens more than ever; not just for work, but to keep our social lives going, too.

 Activate the blue-light filter on your device

-One of the simplest and most effective ways to immediately reduce eye strain is by installing a filter that warms the tone of your display.
+Our eyes are under more strain than ever before, and one of the simplest and most effective ways to immediately reduce this is by installing a filter that warms the tone of your screen display.

 Although the eyes absorb blue light naturally, prolonged exposure from computer displays can lead to eye strain, according to Prevent Blindness.
 The consequences include irritation as well as difficulty focusing.